cjavilla-stripe/checkout-workshop/README.md

 40 minutes later, we're on the patio, covered in dry erase marker and plans for starting an ice-cream business drawn all over the sliding glass door.
-Our make-shift dry erase board spellt only one thing -- we all needed to quit our jobs and go all-in on this idea, lest we shrivel into our shells of OKRs and Perf cycles.
+Our make-shift dry erase board spelled out a beautiful plan, but between the wireframe lines, anyone could clearly see only one thing -- we all needed to quit our jobs and go all-in on this idea, lest we shrivel into our shells of OKRs and Perf cycles.

+You all go home, each with a list of verbal action items.
+You just can't shake it, tho.
+The drive home, then in the shower, then while lying awake in bed.
+The list of TODOs and the CouldDos is growing, so you open your crusty personal laptop, the one you don't use much now that you're on the work machine all day, and you open a markdown file.

+### TODO:

+- [] buy a domain
+- [] ask Trag to draw a sweet 🍦 logo (make sure it'll look good on stickers)
+- [] get cool shirts
+-